Astronomy Seminar 3

 A: The point I made prior to that, I did this to illuminate the purport of Srila Prabhupada that I read where he said, “The sun orbits around Mount Meru for six months on the northern side and six months on the southern side.”
 That was the point there.

-So, what I would finally like to get to, well, we will probable talk about this more on other days, is the other planets.
+So, what I would finally like to get to, well, we will probably talk about this more on other days, is the other planets.
 So in the Srimad-Bhagavatam, apart from the sun and the moon, there is Mercury, Venus, Mars, Jupiter and Saturn, and Rahu.
 And other Vedic literatures describe Ketu also, but the Bhagavatam doesn't as far as I can see.
-But in any case Uranus, Neptune and Pluto aren't mentioned.
-This is also the case with jyotisa sastra.
+But in any case, Uranus, Neptune, and Pluto aren't mentioned.
+This is also the case with Jyotisa Sastra.
 The same planets are there without Uranus, Neptune, and Pluto.
-Curiously enough, this Bhu-mandala disc, if you take it all the way out it goes out two times the radius of orbit of Saturn, according to modern calculations, but it wouldn’t include Neptune, Uranus, and Pluto, curiously enough.
+Curiously enough, this Bhu-mandala disk, if you take it all the way out, it goes out two times the radius of orbit of Saturn according to modern calculations, but it wouldn’t include Neptune, Uranus, and Pluto, curiously enough.